This post was originally published on May 15, 2019 updated May 15, 2020.

-Decks are a common gathering place as part of a home’s outdoor living space and outdoor kitchens on decks are becoming a trendy addition to outdoor living areas.
+Decks are a common dining area and gathering place as part of a home’s outdoor living space and outdoor kitchens on decks are becoming a trendy addition to outdoor living areas.
 Adding an outdoor kitchen design to a deck’s layout takes careful planning as an outdoor space can be limited but enhanced by this al fresco cooking amenity.
 Whether it’s a raised, multilevel or platform deck, locating the outdoor kitchen on a structure like this has its advantages in the backyard or patio.

 Stainless steel outdoor kitchens are a lightweight option that offers a variety of configuration options that can be as subtle or obvious as you like.
 They can be installed in smaller spaces as a single run along a wall of the home on a deck or take center stage as an outdoor kitchen island layout.